carltheperson/advanced-js-objects/chapters/chapter-8.md

 Private members are exclusive to classes.
 They allow you to define properties and methods which are inaccessible outside their class.
 A private class member is prefixed with a hashtag (`#`).

->💡 Private members won’t become part of the classes prototype chain inheritance.
+>💡 Private members won’t become part of the class's prototype chain inheritance.
 Meaning, they can’t be inherited by derived classes.
 >